Doctor-love/certainly/README.md

 ## Nice to have
 - White listing of allowed client names, based on CN or something similar - perhaps with regex support
-- Insertion of security headers in responses, such as HSTS
 - Insertion of "Secure" attributes for cookies